-Agencies must create comprehensive internal policies and procedures in order to provide staff with clear, reasonable, and easily implementable step-by-step instructions for implementing payment systems.
+Agencies must create comprehensive internal policies and procedures to provide staff with clear, reasonable, and easily implementable step-by-step instructions for implementing payment systems.
 This is a critical component of establishing consistent standards and ensuring that all eligible members receive the same compensation and experience the same quality of interaction across all departments and workgroups.

-Refer to the "Templates, Resources, & Examples" section of this document for helpful ideas on how to establish your own documentation but note that all documents and policies should be tailored to each agency, department, and workgroup's unique needs.
+Refer to the "Templates & Resources" section of this document for helpful ideas on how to establish internal documentation.
+Please note that all documents and policies should be tailored to each agency, department, and/or workgroup's unique needs.